How to Validate Someone’s Feelings (With Sample Statements)

 3. Show That You Care

-One of the best ways to tell someone that their feelings are valid is by showing that you care.
+One of the best ways to tell someone their feelings are valid is by showing that you care.
 You don’t need grand gestures.
-Just holding their hand or a simple tap on the shoulder is already a huge encouragement for someone who’s struggling.
-It lets them know that someone understands and that it’s perfectly alright to feel that way.
+Just holding their hand or a simple tap on the shoulder is a massive encouragement for someone struggling.
+It lets them know that someone understands and it’s perfectly alright to feel that way.

 4. Match Their Mood and Energy Level

-When a friend tells you some great news and they can’t contain their excitement, you need to match their mood and energy level.
+When a friend tells you some great news, and they can’t contain their excitement, you need to match their mood and energy level.
 Don’t be a Debbie Downer.
-I mean, what would you feel if you were in their shoes and the other person doesn’t share your enthusiasm?
+What would you feel if you were in their shoes and the other person didn’t share your enthusiasm?
 It’s a total bummer, right?

 Besides, sharing their enthusiasm is another way of showing that you care for them.
 It lets them know that you’re happy for them.
 They won’t have to feel guilty for feeling so happy while you’re not.